mit-cml/blockly-plugins/block-lexical-variables/README.md

 # blockly-block-lexical-variables [![Built on Blockly](https://tinyurl.com/built-on-blockly)](https://github.com/google/blockly)

-This plugin adds a set of [Blockly](https://www.npmjs.com/package/blockly) blocks that support lexical (aka local) variables, as well as a dynamic UI for obtaining variable and parameter getters and setters and for renaming variables.
+This plugin adds a set of [Blockly](https://www.npmjs.com/package/blockly) blocks and fields that support lexical (aka local) variables, as well as a dynamic UI for obtaining variable and parameter getters and setters and for renaming variables.
 It  also updates the UI for existing blocks that are implicitly lexically scoped, i.e.: